 Common Causes of Motorcycle Accidents in Western North Carolina

-Anytime a biker is on the road with other vehicles, an accident can occur in a variety of ways.
-There are also some causes of motorcycle accidents that are more common, such as:
+Anytime a biker is on the road with other vehicles, an accident can occur in many ways.
+Some causes of motorcycle accidents are more common, such as:

 - Drivers making unsafe lane changes